axelthereal/Watchrank/README.md

 # Watchrank
-An open source and free movies and tv shows recommendation community
+An open source and free movies and tv shows recommendation community - Build in Vuejs and Expressjs using a postgres-database